Shaanshimpi/CodeHub-management-System/railway-deployment-guide.md

    ```

 3. **Deploy:**
-   - Railway will automatically detect the configuration and start building
+   - Railway will automatically detect the Dockerfile and start building
    - The build process will:
+     - Install root dependencies
-     - Install backend dependencies
+     - Install backend dependencies (production only)
      - Install frontend dependencies
      - Build the React frontend
      - Start the Node.js server
+   - If Dockerfile fails, Railway will fall back to Nixpacks configuration

 ### 3. Database Setup